SafetyCurtain assists performers in peril outside of the UK in more than 20 countries around the world.

-Today's Co-presidents Celia Imrie and Bill Paterson
+Co-Presidents Celia Imrie and Bill Paterson

 "Those we support often face battles on a daily basis.
 They need our help now more than ever.
 Please support us." - Celia

 How we do it...

 Those in need of help make contact and complete a grant application form.

-confidentiality will be respected
+confidentiality will be respected.

 As we are a small charity we are able to move swiftly to assist our successful applicants